mrocklin/thesis/nwp.md

 ### WRF

 Because of these benefits and costs the federal government has supported the production and maintenance of high performance numerical codes for the short-term simulation and forecast of the weather.
-Along with several other federal and university groups the National Center for Atmospheric Research (NCAR) maintains the Weather Research Forecast model (WRF) which serves as a base for both research (ARW) and operational (NMW) codes.
+Along with several other federal and university groups the National Center for Atmospheric Research (NCAR) maintains the Weather Research Forecast model (WRF), which serves as a base for both research (ARW) and operational (NMW) codes.
 It is written in Fortran and MPI by a dedicated team of software developers.

 It is used by a broad community of meteorologists and weather service professionals without computational expertise.
 External control is managed through a set of Fortran namelists that specify model parameters.

 ### Code Example

 Internally the codebase is organized into several Fortran files that handle different physical processes.
-A representative code snippet is reproduced below
+A representative code snippet is reproduced below:

 ~~~~~~~~Fortran
 ! phys/module_mp_wsm5_accel.F:644 Version 3.4